Urban and Land Use Planners

 - Association québécoise d'urbanisme

-While it may still be possible to enter this occupation with a bachelor's degree in urban and regional planning, the master's degree is becoming a more and more important requirement.
+While it may still be possible to enter this occupation with a bachelor's degree in urban and regional planning, the master's degree is becoming a more and more important asset.
 The labour market situation for master's graduates is very good, but could deteriorate somewhat over the next few years because of the significant increase in the number of students in master's in urban and regional planning programs.

 Statistics 2153 - Urban and Land Use Planners